Electric vehicles: some thoughts

-Why buy an electric vehicle (EV) when they are far more expensive, and generally have a shorter range, than a similar internal combustion engine (ICE) powered car?
+Why buy a battery electric vehicle (BEV) when they are far more expensive than a similar internal combustion engine (ICE) powered car?

-In Australia, where this page was written, it was difficult to justify an EV on financial grounds in early 2018, even for those who are environmentally inclined.
+In Australia, where this page was written, it was difficult to justify a BEV on financial grounds in early 2018 (when this page was written), even for those who are environmentally inclined.
 My wife and I recently bought a new ICE-powered Honda Jazz for $18k rather than spending twice that for a second-hand EV.
-I had been intending that our next car would be an EV, but when it came to the time to buy we simply couldn't justify the cost, especially when the range and charging time were taken into account.
+I had been intending that our next car would be a BEV, but when it came to the time to buy we simply couldn't justify the cost.
+I also found that the BEVs that looked most competitive couldn't be fitted with a tow-bar, and at that time I needed to be able to tow a trailer.

 Contact: David K. Clarke – ©